-When I goggled that address, I found the Zillow listing of a house.
-When called the phone number, I was told this is the corporate office.
+When I googled that address, I found the Zillow listing of a house.
+I was told this is the corporate office.
 When I called the company I learned that the shake is made in the US and that it is shipped to consumers via a fulfillment center in Georgia which they own.

 How To Contact 18 Shake